javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

   ```

 11. we can view the rule creation estimatin by pressing **Test with current data** in the right side and see the number of hits.
-12. Under the **Alert enrichment (Preview)**, expend the entity mapping section that will need to map our filed to well-known buckets
+12. Under the **Alert enrichment (Preview)**, expand the entity mapping section that will allow us to map our fields to well-known categories:
 	- In the **Entity type** open the supported list of entities and select **Account** in the identifier select **FullName** and map it to **UserId__s**
 	- Press **+ Add new entity** and this time select **Host** entity in the identifier select **FullName** and map it to **OriginatingServer_s**
 	- Press **+ Add new entity**, select **IP** entity, in the identifier select  **Address** and map it to **ClientIPAddress** value.